For Computing Resource Providers¶

 Data is the new gold!
 Data providers can monetize datasets usage and open up new revenue streams for their assets.
 A single entity can be all types of providers at the same time.

-Go to the How to provide an application section to learn how to build dapp for the community.
+Go to the Application provider section to learn how to build dapp for the community.

 Within the iExec network, providers of computing power are called ‘Workers’.
 As a worker, you can connect your machine to the network and provide computing power.

-You may also check out the list of worker pool currently available on the iExec Marketplace in the Pools Registry.
+You may also check out the list of worker pool currently available on the iExec Marketplace in the Pools Catalog.